dhrubo55/personal-blog/content/posts/blue-green-deployment-using-dns.md

 5. Point our `CNAME` record to new `A` (green container) record
 6. Destroy the blue container

 #### Deploy a version of our application in a container (Blue) using `A` Record

 In order to make use of blue-green deployment via DNS we first need to deploy a running version of our software.
 We can deploy a single container or many and create a DNS Record pointing their IP addresses.
 This will let us access our service without needing to know the container IP addresses.

+#### Create a `CNAME` record for our application in this case Blue container

+The next DNS record we need to create is a CNAME.
+A CNAME is an alias from one hostname to another.
+This means it can be used for redirects or to provide many names for a single service.
+We should provision a CNAME that our customers use for accessing our service.
+So that can we have control of the routing.